Guatemala Courses — May 28 to June 20

 U.S. and Latin American law students must enroll in four (4) semester units of credit.

 The Central American Migration Corridor — two (2) units, graded

 - Professor Raquel Aldana, University of the Pacific, McGeorge School of Law

 - Language — Taught in Spanish

 At least three significant migration waves characterize the journey north for thousands of Central Americans.
 The first, provoked by Guatemala’s bloody 36-year civil war, involved thousands of political asylum seekers in Mexico and the United States.
-The second wave of immigration, provoked by natural disaster, displaced thousands of environmental and economic refugees.
-Most recently, primarily women and children are fleeing Central America’s largely private violence when their own governments refuse or are unable to protect them.
-This course will focus on the social and legal disruptions produced by these waves of migration in the receiving nations, with a focus on Mexico and the United States.
-Students will study and critique the responses of the sending and receiving nations to the phenomena of mass Central American outmigration.
+In the second wave, natural disaster displaced thousands of environmental and economic refugees.
+Most recently, in the third wave, primarily women and children are fleeing Central America’s largely private violence when their own governments refuse or are unable to protect them.
+This course focuses on the social and legal disruptions produced by these waves of migration in the receiving nations, with a focus on Mexico and the United States.
+Students study and critique the responses of the sending and receiving nations to the phenomena of mass Central American outmigration.

 Commercial Law for Foreign Investors in Guatemala — two (2) units, graded

 - Professor José Roberto (Beto) Juárez Jr., University of Denver, Sturm College of Law